weinman/cnn_lstm_ctc_ocr/README.md

 # Testing

 The test script streams statistics for small batches of validation (or test) data.
-It ouputs the label error (percentage of characters predicted incorrectly), the test loss, and the sequence error (percentage of words--entire sequences--predicted incorrectly.)
+It prints the iteration, test batch loss, label error (percentage of characters predicted incorrectly), and the sequence error (percentage of words--entire sequences--predicted incorrectly.)

 # Configuration